The Bear: Season 2

 Pros and cons

-Pros: Two of the best single episodes in streaming-era TV; every supporting character gets a showcase; the craft of a real kitchen is depicted with almost painful accuracy.
+Pros: Two of the best single episodes in modern-era TV; every supporting character gets a showcase; the craft of a real kitchen is depicted with almost painful accuracy.

 Cons: The pivot away from dinner-rush anxiety will disappoint viewers who loved the panic of season one; Carmy's romance subplot is the season's weakest thread; Chicago restaurant references can feel niche.